EthanHeilman/ethanheilman.github.io/x/34/post.md

 ## Kronecker, Cantor and God

-Kronecker's quote about the integers being divine was not made so much because Kronecker wanted to elevate the reputation of the integers but because he wanted to damn infinity.
+Kronecker's quote about the integers being divine was not made so much because Kronecker wanted to elevate the reputation of the integers but because he wanted to damn infinity[^18].
 It was that reaction of horror at the creepy crawly bugs you see when you lift up the rock of Mathematics.
 The main target of Kronecker's campaign against infinity was the mathematician Cantor[^8] and his work on transfinites.
 Cantor viewed infinity in a much more positive light and he wasn't alone in this reaction.